Thebloxers998/GameAUTH_API/README.md

 ## License

 NinjaMail is licensed under the  MPL-2.0 license.
-See the [LICENSE](LICENSE) file for more information.
+See the [https://github.com/Thebloxers998/NinjaMail#MPL-2.0-1-ov-file](LICENSE) file for more information.

 ## Contact